CloudBindle/bindle/README.md

 own set of provisioning bash shell scripts making it easy to configure a single node or cluster with a simple to author config file.
-In the near future the mechanism of using shell scripts to configure nodes will be re-implemented (or supplemented) with Puppet/Ansible/Chef scripts which should make it easier to maintain different clusters and node types.
+In the near future the mechanism of using shell scripts to configure nodes will be re-implemented (or supplemented) with Ansible support which should make it easier to maintain different clusters and node types.
 We will also improve the seperation between SeqWare and the generic functionality of this cluster builder.

 The profiles been tested to work by provisioning a cluster and running the HelloWorld workflow from SeqWare on the following configurations and platforms:

+TODO: we need to update this for the 1.2 release

 | *Configuration name*                                              | OpenStack (OICR) | AWS      | vCloud (EBI Embassy) | VirtualBox | OpenStack (BioNimbus PDC) |
 |-------------------------------------------------------------------|:----------------:|:--------:|:--------------------:|:----------:|:-----------:|